coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 symbol of the sun, allows the wielder to cast spells as if she were a 20th-level paladin with a Wisdom score of 20.
-The spells gained are cumulative with any existing spells per day that the character might have, even if she's already a paladin.
+The spells gained are cumulative with any existing spells per day that the character might have, even if she’s already a paladin.
 The *Shield of the Sun* also grants spell resistance 15 to its wielder.
 It absorbs the first 10 points of damage from any energy attack (fire, cold, acid, electricity, or sonic).
-In return for all this, once per year the shield's owner must undertake a quest (no saving throw to avoid) at the behest of a lawful good deity.
+In return for all this, once per year the shield’s owner must undertake a quest (no saving throw to avoid) at the behest of a lawful good deity.